MA Russian Studies and English Literature

 Option courses

-As in Year 1, you will also choose option courses from a wide range offered by the University of Edinburgh.
+As in Year 1, you will also choose option courses from a wide range offered by the University.

-These include a great selection in European languages and cultures, allowing you to study literature, film and theatre in themed and comparative contexts.
+These option courses include a great selection in European languages and cultures that explore literature, film and theatre in themed and comparative contexts.

 Year 3

-You will complete prescribed work in both English Literature and Russian, for example taking an e-learning language course which will count as part of your Year 3 mark and prepare you for your final year Russian courses.
+You will take an e-learning language course which will count as part of your Year 3 mark and prepare you for your final year Russian courses.
+You will also start to prepare for your dissertation.

 Year 4